softwarecrafters/awesome-software-crafting/README.md

 During the story, the reader is taken several times to a factory to explain the problems the IT department is facing in terms of physical manufacturing problems.

-The Phoenix Project puts less the emphasise on Theory of Constraints, but more on the 3 backing principles of DevOps: [*The Three Ways*](https://itrevolution.com/the-three-ways-principles-underpinning-devops/).
+The Phoenix Project puts less the emphasise on Theory of Constraints, but more on the 3 backing principles of DevOps called [*The Three Ways*](https://itrevolution.com/the-three-ways-principles-underpinning-devops/).

 About *The Phoenix Project*:
 > This is the IT swamp draining manual for anybody who is neck deep in alligators.